Alfred Hitchcock (1899-1980)

 Biography

 Alfred Hitchcock was born Alfred Joseph Hitchcock in Leytonstone, Essex, England, on 13th August, 1899, the youngest of three children.
 His father, William, was a greengrocer and the family were comfortably off.
 Alfred was brought up as a strict Roman Catholic and was educated first at Salesian College, London and then the Jesuit St Ignatius' College in Stamford Hill, London.
-He would later recall his childhood as lonely and stricly disciplined by his parents.
+He would later recall his childhood as lonely and strictly disciplined by his parents.
 He developed an interest in the theater and cinema and also read voraciously, particularly classics by Dickens, Poe, Wilde and Flaubert.

 Hitchcock's father died in 1914 and in the same year Hitchcock left school and began a course at the School of Engineering and Navigation in Poplar, London.
-On graduation in 1915 he became a draftsman and estimator for the Henley Telegraph and Cable Company.
+On graduation in 1915 he became a draughtsman and estimator for the Henley Telegraph and Cable Company.
 He continued to study at night school, taking lessons in lessons in draughtsmanship and drawing at the University of London.

 His first movie-related employment came in 1919 when he joined the American production company Famous Players-Lasky when it began making films in Islington in north-east London, not far from his home.
 He began by designing and illustrating title cards for silent films and he also learned the basics of movie making, script writing, editing and art direction, and he learned quickly.
-By 1922 he was assistant director and in that year he had his first try at directing.
-His first film was never finished due to financial problems, and was called, appropriately, 'Number 13'.

-When the Lasky studio was taken over by Gainsborough Pictures in 1924 Hitchcock's range of responsibilities widened and he gained invaluable experience in a range of jobs including film editor, set designer, writer and as assistant to Gainsborough's top director, Graham Cutts.
 Hitchcock's rapid rise culminated in 1925 in his own first solo directing assignments, 'The Pleasure Garden' and 'The Mountain Eagle', both of which were filmed in Munich as part of a co-production deal with the German producer Erich Pommer.

 Neither film made much impact and Hitchcock's breakthrough film was his next one, 'The Lodger' made in 1926, and released in January 1927.
-The film was a major success both commercially and critically and remains a brilliant example of the art of silent movie making. the subject was a Jack the Ripper story and many of Hitchcock's typical movie elements were introduced: suspicion, intrigue, dry humor and an innocent protagonist falsely accused.
+The film was a major success both commercially and critically and remains a brilliant example of the art of silent movie making.
+The subject was a Jack the Ripper murder story and many of Hitchcock's typical movie elements were introduced: suspicion, intrigue, dry humor and an innocent protagonist falsely accused.

 Whilst working in England on 'Number 13' Hitchcock met Alma Reville who became his assistant and whom in 1926, he married.
 She collaborated with him an many of his movies and their daughter, Patricia, acted in a number of his movies and TV shows.

 Hitchcock continued his successful career start and won praise and international respect for a series of high quality thrillers.
 He became the most successful movie director in England with films such as 'The Man Who Knew Too Much' in 1934, 'The 39 Steps' the following year, 'The Lady Vanishes' in 1938 and 'Jamaica Inn' in 1939.
-With the outbreak of WWII he and Alme took the decision to move to America to pursue the greater opportunities available there and in march 1939 they crossed the Atlantic and Hitchcock signed a seven year contract with David O. Selznick.

 During the war Hitchcock returned to Britain to make two short films for the Ministry of Information, 'Bon Voyage' and 'Aventure Malgache', both in 1944 and both in French for the Free French.